 - Designated local pharmacies, and

-- Other local and regional vaccination sites, like clinics run by cities and towns, some hospitals and healthcare systems, community health centers, and other sites in the community.
+- Other local and regional vaccination sites, some hospitals and healthcare systems, community health centers, and other sites in the community.

-Learn more about the State's vaccination plan on RIDOH's COVID-19 Vaccine webpage, including an FAQ and a summary of who can receive vaccinations as part of the State's Phase 1 distribution plan, as well as an anticipated Vaccine Timeline for all Rhode Islanders.
+Learn more about the State's vaccination plan on RIDOH's COVID-19 Vaccine webpage, including an FAQ and a summary of who can receive vaccinations as part of the State's week by week distribution plan, as well as an anticipated Vaccine Timeline for all Rhode Islanders.

 Sign up to receive email updates from RIDOH about the State's vaccination campaign.